 This is the first of three posts by guest author Alison Antelman,* an experienced craft show vendor.
 Her first craft show was the Mill Valley Fall Arts Festival 12 years ago.
-Since then, she has learned to investigate prior to craft show participation and use her years of open studios experience to help her assess shows and select the most successful events.
+Since then, she has learned to investigate prior to craft show participation and use her years of open studio experience to help her assess shows and select the most successful events.

 Alison Antelman at Main Street Fort Worth Arts Festival